thetronjohnson/varnam/content/about.md

 +++
-title = "About Hugo"
-date = "2014-04-09"
-image = 'read.jpg'
+title = "Online, offline, on the go" date = "2014-04-09" image = 'read.jpg'
 +++

-Hugo is the **world’s fastest framework for building websites**.
-It is written in Go.
+Whether at home, at work, or somewhere in between—communicate in the language you need, when you need it.

 It makes use of a variety of open source projects including: